David Fairchild: Career

-Barbour Lathrop, a wealthy world traveler, persuaded Fairchild to become a plant explorer for the US Department of Agriculture.
+Barbour Lathrop, a wealthy world traveler, persuaded Fairchild to become a plant explorer for the United States Department of Agriculture.
 Lathrop and another wealthy patron, Allison Armour, financed some of Fairchild's many explorations for new plants to be introduced into the U.S. Fairchild was the author of a number of popular books on his plant collecting expeditions.
 Of those early travels, Fairchild wrote, "I am glad that I saw a few of the quiet places of the world before the coming of automobiles...".

 For many years Fairchild managed the Office of Seed and Plant Introduction of the U.S. Department of Agriculture in Washington, D.C.
-One accomplishment was to help introduce cherry trees from Japan to Washington.
+One accomplishment was to help introduce flowering cherry trees from Japan to Washington.
 He is also credited with introducing kale, quinoa and avocados to Americans.
 In 1898, he established the introduction garden for tropical plants in Miami, Florida.
 In 1905 he married Marian Bell, the younger daughter of Alexander Graham Bell.
 Fairchild was a member of the board of trustees of the National Geographic Society, and an officer in what is now called the Alexander Graham Bell Association for the Deaf and Hard of Hearing.

 In 1926, the Fairchilds built a home on an 8 acre parcel on Biscayne Bay in Coconut Grove, Florida.
 They named it "The Kampong", after similar family compounds in Java, Indonesia, where Fairchild had spent so many happy days collecting plants.
 He covered this property with an extraordinary collection of rare tropical trees and plants and eventually wrote a book about the place, entitled The World Grows Round my Door.
 In 1984, The Kampong became part of the National Tropical Botanical Garden.
 In 1938, he was honored by having the Fairchild Tropical Botanic Garden in Coral Gables named after him.
 He was also the namesake of David Fairchild Elementary in South Miami.